guhhhhaa/antbot-binance-weiquan/材料4-AntBot 相关信息.md

 AntBot's relative value strategy, ignoring bullish and bearish markets, uses the same assets, correlation and pricing differences of related assets to open long and short positions to arbitrage, and balancing the riskiness of the portfolio, and has the characteristics of high win percentage and low risk to achieve steady asset growth.
 In the current bear market, AntBot's relative-value strategy is like a duck to water, such as the big event brought by Luna and FTX, where the spread of the same crypto in different exchanges increased and the value of the correlated assets deviated greatly.
 The relative-value strategy is easy to get a profit from it, and AI automatically operates to open and close position immediately to take profit before the market returns to normal.
 In terms of strategy development, AntBot's relative value strategy screens out crypto pairs with similar attributes for strategy execution by reviewing the transaction big data of the crypto trading market for nearly 10 years and AI analysis of the correlation of global mainstream cryptos.
 At the same time, it is also verified that the strategy can resist 'black swan' events and multiple system concurrency risks.
-The strategy applies to three situations: the performance of the same token in different public chains and different exchanges, highly correlated tokens with abnormal spreads to open positions, and highly undervalued tokens in the future.
+The strategy applies to three situations：the performance of the same token in different public chains and different exchanges, highly correlated tokens with abnormal spreads to open positions, and highly undervalued tokens in the future.
 The strategy buys undervalued cryptos and sells overvalued cryptos to obtain spread returns, becoming a favorable tool for non-standard substitution.
 It is especially suitable for the current bear market to ensure open interest while increasing income and accumulating enough capital before the bull market comes.
 At present, AntBot has been launched on Google Play and App Store, accumulating over 30,000 active users and providing free access to AI robots for users.
 Meanwhile, it also offers referral commissions of up to 60% for users without capital, helping users to quickly grow their assets and participate in the trading market
 However, the relative-value trading strategy has a market issue after many times of verification.
 Due to the reliance on price trend convergence, this strategy can also cause losses if a small probability event occurs that the price trend does not converge.
 Of course, the trading market is volatile and no strategy can suit it 100% perfectly.
 In terms of strategy matching, AntBot carries out diversified strategies in parallel to solve the pain point of the relative-value trading strategy and to reduce the loss brought about by the risk of a single strategy.
 Diversified strategies in parallel guarantee the safety of users' assets.
 I always have chips for the next operation to grasp investment opportunities.
 Website:
-Hashtag: #Antbot
+Hashtag：#Antbot

 The issuer is solely responsible for the content of this announcement.